Marin County Probate — What Heirs Need to Know

 Marin County local rules and procedures

-Probate Research Attorney review.
-Under Local Rule 6.2(A)(2), Marin County employs a Probate Research Attorney who reviews all filings to ensure they are properly ready for court consideration in accordance with the Probate Code, California Rules of Court, and local rules.
-The Research Attorney will not review documents until they have been filed and will not provide legal advice or advisory opinions — but their thorough review process helps identify defects before the hearing.
+Probate Research Attorney pre-screens every filing.
+Under Local Rule 6.2(A)(2), Marin County employs a Probate Research Attorney who reviews all filed documents to ensure they are properly ready for court consideration under the Probate Code, California Rules of Court, and local rules.
+The Research Attorney will not review unfiled documents and will not provide legal advice or advisory opinions — but their thorough pre-screening means deficiencies are identified before the hearing rather than at it.
+This extra layer of review is uncommon among California courts and helps explain why Marin County's probate calendar runs relatively efficiently despite handling high-value, complex estates.

-Tentative rulings system.
+Tentative rulings with strict oral argument deadlines.
 Under Local Rule 6.2(D), tentative rulings are available online at the court's website or by calling (415) 444-7260 between 2:00 and 4:00 p.m. on the court day before the hearing.
-If a party wants to present oral argument, they must contact the court at (415) 444-7046 and all noticed parties by 4:00 p.m. the day before the hearing.
-If oral argument is not requested, the tentative ruling becomes the order of the court.
-Non-evidentiary hearings are limited to 20 minutes under Rule 6.2(E)(4).
+Confidential cases (such as Special Immigrant Juvenile Status applications) are not posted online but can be obtained by phone.
+If a party wants to present oral argument, they must contact both the court at (415) 444-7046 and all parties entitled to notice of the underlying petition by 4:00 p.m. the court day before the hearing.
+Notice may be by telephone or in person — direct conversation with counsel is not required.
+If no one requests argument, the tentative ruling becomes the court's order automatically.
+Non-evidentiary hearings are capped at 20 minutes under Rule 6.2(E)(4).

-Opposition and supplemental filings.
+Opposition and supplemental filings due five court days before hearing.
 Under Local Rule 6.2(B)(3), all opposition papers and supplemental documents must be filed at least five court days before the hearing.
-Untimely filings may result in the court refusing to consider the documents, a continuance, or sanctions.
+Untimely filings may result in the court refusing to consider the documents, a continuance, or sanctions — three possible consequences that the court selects at its discretion.

-Publication requirements.
-Local Rule 6.11(C) specifies that notice must be published in one of the newspapers adjudicated for publication in Marin County, including the Marin Independent Journal, Pacific Sun, Point Reyes Light, and several Marinscope publications.
-The attorney — not the clerk — is responsible for arranging publication.
+Publication in Marin County-adjudicated newspapers only.
+Local Rule 6.11(C) specifies that Notice of Petition to Administer Estate must be published in one of the newspapers adjudicated for publication in Marin County, including the Marin Independent Journal, Pacific Sun, Point Reyes Light, and several Marinscope publications (Mill Valley Herald, Novato Advance, Ross Valley Reporter, San Rafael News Pointer, Sausalito Marin Scope, Twin Cities Times, Marin County Post).
+The attorney — not the clerk — is responsible for arranging publication, and any will or codicil not mentioned in the original petition requires a new amended petition and fresh publication.

-Bond for special administrators.
-Under Local Rule 6.19, the court will usually require a bond for ex parte appointments of special administrators even if the will waives bond and the beneficiaries waive bond — a stricter standard than many California counties apply.
+Bond required for special administrators even when waived by will and beneficiaries.
+Under Local Rule 6.19, the court will usually require a bond for ex parte appointments of special administrators even if the will waives bond and all beneficiaries waive bond — a stricter standard than most California counties apply and an important cost to anticipate at the outset of administration.

-Detailed final distribution requirements.
-Local Rule 6.37 requires that petitions for final distribution list all assets on hand and describe property to be distributed either in the body of the petition or an incorporated schedule — description by reference to the inventory is insufficient.
-The decree must include legal descriptions and parcel numbers for real property, and under Rule 6.38(G), any reserve generally may not exceed 10 percent of assets on hand.
+Detailed final distribution: reserve capped at 10%.
+Local Rule 6.37 requires that petitions for final distribution list all assets on hand and describe property to be distributed — either in the body of the petition or an incorporated schedule.
+Description by reference to the inventory alone is insufficient.
+The decree must include legal descriptions and parcel numbers for real property.
+Under Rule 6.38(G), any reserve retained in the estate generally may not exceed 10 percent of assets on hand, and the petition for final discharge must account for the disposition of all reserved amounts.

 Marin County probate timeline